• Skip to primary navigation

 With 5 simple ingredients, roasted carrots and green beans with garlic can be served as a weeknight side dish or as an addition to your holiday table.
 The oven roasted vegetables become caramelized and slightly charred, with the drizzle of balsamic vinegar giving it a zingy flavor that complements the sweetness of the carrots.

-roasted carrots and green beans on a white platter with napkin.
+Platter of roasted carrots and green beans drizzled with balsamic.

 Beware: You might end up eating the entire sheet pan of vegetables while standing at the counter thinking you are just going to give them a "taste". 😉